Iron Wok Jan: Manga

-Akita Shoten released the 27 tankōbon manga between June 1995 and March 2000.
-The manga was re-released into 16 kanzenban volumes between December 2004 and September 2007.
-ComicsOne published the manga's 27 tankōbon between December 15, 2002, and December 28, 2007.
+Written and illustrated by Shinji Saijyo, Iron Wok Jan was serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from 1995 to 2000, with its individual chapters were collected into 27 tankōbon volumes, and subsequently re-released into 16 kanzenban volumes between December 2004 and September 2007.
+The manga was licensed in English by ComicsOne before the license was transferred to DrMaster.
+Collectively, they published the manga's 27 tankōbon volumes in English between December 15, 2002, and December 28, 2007.

-Akita Shoten started releasing the sequel, Iron Wok Jan!
+A sequel, titled Iron Wok Jan!
 R: The Summit Operations (鉄鍋のジャン!R 頂上作戦, Tetsunabe no Jan!
-R: Choujou Sakusen), on November 9, 2006, and concluded on December 9, 2010, in the Weekly Shōnen Champion magazine.
-From March 8, 2007, to January 8, 2009, the publisher released ten bound volumes.
+R: Chōjō Sakusen), was serialized in Weekly Shōnen Champion from November 9, 2006, to December 9, 2010.
+Its individual chapters were collected into ten tankōbon volumes.

-A spin-off series, Tetsupai no Jan! (鉄牌のジャン!), written and illustrated by Bingo Morihashi started its serialization on Takeshobo's Kindai Mahjong magazine on August 12, 2015.
-The successor of manga, titled Iron Work Jan 2nd, which was released in January 2017 in the February 2017 issue of Kadokawa's Monthly Dragon Age.
+A spin-off series, titled Tetsupai no Jan! (鉄牌のジャン!) and written and illustrated by Bingo Morihashi, was serialized on Takeshobo's Kindai Mahjong magazine from August 12, 2015, to December 28, 2017.
+Its individual chapters were collected into seven tankōbon volumes.
+Another sequel manga, titled Iron Work Jan 2nd, was serialized in Fujimi Shobo's magazine Monthly Dragon Age from January 7, 2017, to 2019.
+Its individual chapters were collected into seven tankōbon volumes.